laher/servicetray/README.md

 # TODO

- * Set up goreleaser to release binaries, debs etc.
+ * Set up goreleaser for other platforms.
  * Maybe include some icons.
  * Maybe add some more utilities:
    * add 'recipes'
    * cross-platform utilites (like, a cross-platform `dcrunning` binary)
  * Maybe add support for 'info/stats' for each item
+ * Generators:
+   * Regularly re-loading generator results.
+   * _maybe_, pinning/hiding of some generated items.